dbsanfte/topdesk-mcp/README.md

 - **topdesk_get_progress_trail**
   Get the progress trail for a TOPdesk incident.

+- **topdesk_get_incident_attachments**
+  Get all attachments for a TOPdesk incident as base64-encoded data.

+- **topdesk_get_incident_attachments_as_markdown**
+  Download and convert all attachments for a TOPdesk incident to Markdown format.
+Uses intelligent document conversion with support for PDFs, Office documents, images, and other file types.
+Attempts conversion using OpenAI API (if configured), then Docling API (if configured), and falls back to MarkItDown for local processing.

+- **topdesk_get_complete_incident_overview**
+  Get a comprehensive overview of a TOPdesk incident including its details, progress trail, and attachments converted to Markdown.
+This tool combines the results of `topdesk_get_incident`, `topdesk_get_progress_trail`, and `topdesk_get_incident_attachments_as_markdown` into a single response for convenient access to all incident information.

 - **topdesk_get_operatorgroups_of_operator**
   Get a list of TOPdesk operator groups that an op is a member of, optionally by FIQL query or leave blank to return all groups.